oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 {{< img "Validate Model Code View" "images/validate-model-code-view.png" >}}

 When deploying a domain in Kubernetes, you need to prepare it for that environment.
 The WDT Prepare Model Tool gives you what you need to accomplish that.
 WKTUI has a special integration with Prepare Model in that not only does it adjust the model for the Kubernetes environment, but also it returns data extracted from the model that WKTUI needs.
-For example, Prepare Model returns the list WebLogic clusters and non-clustered managed servers that other parts of the application use to tailor the environment for this domain.
+For example, Prepare Model returns the list of WebLogic clusters and non-clustered managed servers that other parts of the application use to tailor the environment for this domain.
 Click **Prepare Model** to invoke the WDT Prepare Model Tool.

 Because you chose to use Model-in-Image for the Quick Start exercise, Prepare Model made several changes to your model.